-I have known professors who considered teaching obligations an imposition on their time.
-I have known others who took delight in teaching and who thrived intellectually as they interacted with students.
-I am solidly in the latter category.
-I enjoy being challenged to explain complex concepts in clear, understandable terms and I also relish lively interchanges when students question new concepts.
-Throughout my education, I have taken note of what works and what doesn't, what is engaging and what is boring and what builds lasting and practical knowledge.
+While I admittedly have limited experience with course creation and lecturing, I am genuinely eager and excited for the opportunity to teach.
+Throughout my education, I have taken note of what works and what doesn't, what is engaging and what is boring, and what builds lasting and practical knowledge.